Boeing 737 MAX groundings: Accident investigations

 The participating state or national transportation safety bureaus are the NTSB for the US and the NTSC for Indonesia.
 Australia and Singapore also offered technical assistance, shortly after the Lion Air accident, regarding data recovery from the new generation flight recorders (FDR).
 With the exception of Ethiopia, the officially recognized countries are members of the Joint Authorities Technical Review (JATR).

 Lion Air Flight 610

 Preliminary investigations revealed serious flight control problems that traumatized passengers and crew on the aircraft's previous flight, as well as signs of angle-of-attack (AoA) sensor and other instrument failures on that and previous flights, tied to a design flaw involving the Maneuvering Characteristics Augmentation System (MCAS) of the 737 MAX series.
 The aircraft maintenance records indicated that the AoA sensor was just replaced before the accident flight.
 The report tentatively attributed the accident to the erroneous angle-of-attack (AoA) data and automatic nose-down trim commanded by MCAS.

 The NTSC final report, published on October 23, 2019, was prepared with assistance from the U.S. NTSB.
 NTSC's investigator Nurcahyo Utomo identified nine factors to the accident, saying:

-"The nine factors are the root problem; they cannot be separated.
-Not one is contributing more than the other.
-Unlike NTSB reports that identify the primary cause of accidents and then list contributing issues determined to be less significant, Indonesia is following a convention used by many foreign regulators of listing causal factors without ranking them".

 The final report has been shared with families of Lion Air Flight 610, then published on October 25, 2019.